The Myth of Fuusai (Melanesia)

 The same point is implicit, though obscured, in all the phallic sky gods (Re, Thor, Odin, Zeus, Jahweh, the Devil, Jesus): as gods they are part of the collective unconscious but their phallic nature anticipates human consciousness.

-It is the mother who first makes eye-contact with her baby ( on eye-contact).
+It is the mother who first makes eye-contact with her baby (I speak here in a short video on eye-contact).
 Thus the mother first leads her baby to become aware (conscious) that the baby and the mother each have independent minds.